protocolguild/documentation/docs/6-anticipated-concerns.md

     - programmatically dripping membership
     - extensions that let users automate a custom functions like "claim and sell to DAI"
     - anyone who donates would eventually be airdropped a social token which unlocks a token-gated core dev discord /jk

+- What are some ways that curation can fail?
+    - There are edge cases which should be considered.
+For example, where the marginal legitimacy lost by excluding a given contributor is too low to get curators to push for their inclusion.
+Or, the initial set of curators fails to expand beyond outside of their social graphs, but accumulates enough members to accomplish a state of "good enough" legitimacy.
+Or, the social norms that build up around the mechanism are sufficiently powerful to draw in continued donations even though it just barely hits the "good enough" threshold.

 ### 6.2 Related to the Broader Community